© Crown copyright 2018

 6. Bribery and Corruption

-The Centre for the Protection of National Infrastructure also provides protective security advice to businesses.
+The Centre for the Protection of National Infrastructure provides protective security advice to businesses.

-Contact the UKTI team in South Africa for more information.
+Contact the DIT team in South Africa for more information.